phetsims/phet-info/contributors/CLA.md

-Any individual, party, or institution that wishes to contribute to the PhET project will need to provide a signed Contributor Licensce Agreement (CLA)
+Any individual, party, or institution that wishes to contribute to the PhET project will need to provide a signed Contributor License Agreement (CLA)

 Signed Contributor License Agreements for contributors to the project can be found here: